jaglima/sor_noworkflow/examples/blog.md

 <img src="./images/trial_diff.png" alt="drawing" width=80%/>

-In this case, we can easily spot the differences in the 'pca_components' and 'test_dim' provenance and differences in their results.
+In this case, we can easily spot the differences in the 'pca_components' and 'test_dim' provenance as well as differences in their results.

 ## Tagged multi trials plots

-In a broader perspective, noWorkflow has implemented a multi trials displaying feature, where we can easily inspect the values of tags across multiple trials.
-This feature is particularly useful when assessing the control variables behavior among the different trials and is a first step in facilitating cross comparisions between fatures and results in multi-trial experiments.
+In a broader perspective, we implemented a multi-trials displaying feature, where we can easily inspect the values of tags across multiple trials.
+This feature is particularly useful when evaluation the behavior of control variables across various trials and serves as an initial step in facilitating cross comparisions between fatures and results in multi-trial experiments.

-In the current implementation of noWorkflow, any tagged variable can be inspected in a multi trials plot, just by calling:
+In the current implementation of noWorkflow, any tagged variable can be inspected in a multi trials plot, just by invoking:

 ```python
 var_tag_plot('roc_metric')
 ```
 <img src="./images/var_tag_plot_roc.png" alt="drawing" width=40%/>

-in this case, we can see that the best roc_metric was achieved in the experiment trial nicknamed 826c2.
+in this instance, we can see that the best roc_metric was achieved in the experiment trial nicknamed 826c2.

-In the same maner, we can examine the f1_metric, that confirms the best performance was achieved in the trial 826c2.
+Similarly, we can examine the f1_metric, which confirms that the best performance was indeed achieved in the trial 826c2.
 ```python
 var_tag_plot('f1_metric')
 ```

 <img src="./images/var_tag_plot_f1.png" alt="drawing" width=40%/>

-in this case, we can see that the best roc_metric was achieved in the experiment trial nicknamed 826c2.
+## Multi trial outputs

-Another feature is a general purpose  plot, that can be used to inspect any tagged variable.
-The user can also retrive a pandas DataFrame with the values in order to make their own plots of further analysis.
-In this case, the trial_id, a nickname, the tag name and value are returned:
+Another feature is the general purpose  plot, that can be used to inspect any tagged variable.
+The user can also retrive a pandas DataFrame containing the values, allowing them to create their own plots or perform further analysis.
+In this case, a the values are returned as in the example:

 ```python
 var_tag_values('f1_metric')